tidyverse/tidyverse.org/content/blog/dtplyr-1-3-0/index.md

 </div>

-This blog post will give you an overview of the changes in this version: dtplyr no longer adds translations directly to data.tables, some dplyr 1.1.0 updates, and some performance improvements.
+This blog post will give you an overview of the changes in this version: dtplyr no longer adds translations directly to data.tables, it includes some dplyr 1.1.0 updates, and we have made some performance improvements.
 As always, you can see a full list of changes in the [release notes](https://github.com/tidyverse/dtplyr/releases/tag/v1.3.0)

 <div class="highlight">